2026 Davis Cup World Group II play-offs

-The 2026 Davis Cup World Group II play-offs will be held from 6 to 8 February 2026.
-The thirteen winners of this round will qualify for the 2026 Davis Cup World Group II while the thirteen losers will play at the Group III of the corresponding continental zone.
+The 2026 Davis Cup World Group II play-offs were held from 6 to 8 February 2026.
+The thirteen winners of this round qualified for the 2026 Davis Cup World Group II while the thirteen losers will play at the Group III of the corresponding continental zone.

 Teams

 Twenty-six teams will play for thirteen spots in the World Group II, in series decided on a home and away basis.